kyleam/bog/README.md

 information that must be included in the notes.
 This unique identifier is used as a link to the BibTeX file and other associated files.

 In the example below, the citekey "name2000word" is a study heading.
-Bog expects the citekey to be the title or property of a heading.
-The citekey "another1999study" is a reference to another study (which may or may not have a subtree in this or another Org file).
+A study heading is defined as a heading the has a citekey as a title or as the value of `bog-citekey-property`.
+When a citekey occurs anywhere else (like "another1999study" below), they are taken as a reference to another study (which may or may not have a subtree in this or another Org file).

     * Topic heading